hapax/hapax.github.io/assets/sky.md

 $$

 This is right on the cusp between blue and green.
-You may not have known that the sun is bluey-green, since it just looks like a hole in your retina, but the sky is definitely blue and not bluey-green.
+You may not have known that the sun is bluey-green, since when you look at it without burning a hole in your retina, it looks yellow.
-So it seems that air scatters different frequencies preferentially.
+This turns out to be because the blue light is scattered by the atmosphere, leaving a dominant yellow colour!
+But the sky is blue, and not bluey-green, so something in our explanation is missing.

 #### Rayleigh scattering